Near-field cosmology with southern group dwarf galaxies

 The main scientific questions addressed in collaboration with Dr. Marcel Pawlowski are the following: We will trace the luminosity function of galaxies to very faint magnitudes and use its faint end to put constraints on the processes of baryon settlement in DM minihalos.
 We will search for anisotropies in the (projected) spatial distribution of the new and old dwarfs in the groups; such anisotropies are known to exist in the dwarf satellite members of the Local Group, constituting a major challenge to the standard ΛCDM scenario of structure formation.
 Last but not least, the newly discovered dwarfs will also provide important targets for follow-up studies.
 This project is almost done and lead to the four publications Müller et al. (2015, 2016, 2017a, 2018).

 TRGB distance measurements of Cen A dwarf galaxies

 Follow-up measurements of our newly detected dwarf galaxies are conducted with the Very Large Telescope (VLT) at Cerro Paranal in collaboration with Dr. Marina Rejkuba of the European Southern Observatory (ESO) and Dr. Helmut Jerjen.
 This new distance measurements will give better statistics on the existence of the discovered planes of satellites in the Centaurus Group.
-Are there two almost parallel planes of dwarf galaxies (Tully et al. 2015) or are is one of the two planes just an artefact from low number statistics (Müller et al. 2016)?
+Are there two almost parallel planes of dwarf galaxies (Tully et al. 2015) or are is one of the two planes just an artifact from low number statistics (Müller et al. 2016)?
 And how do they fit into the plane?